 A Work Breakdown Structure (WBS) is a tool used in project management to break down a large, complex project into smaller, more manageable tasks.
-PMI defines a WBS as “a deliverable-oriented hierarchical decomposition of the work to be executed by the project team to accomplish the project objectives and create the required deliverables”.
-This tree hierarchy structure (work breakdown structure waterfall model) helps to organize the project work and allocate resources efficiently.
+The Project Management Institute (PMI) defines WBS as “a deliverable-oriented hierarchical decomposition of the work to be executed by the project team to accomplish the project objectives and create the required deliverables.”

-- Clearly defines the whole project: Identifies all the elements of the project which is particularly important with tight deadlines and budgets.
+It outlines all the elements of the project, ensuring that no deliverables are missed which is particularly important with tight deadlines and budgets.

-- Facilitates budgeting and scheduling: By breaking down the project into smaller tasks, it becomes easier to estimate the time and resources required for each task, which helps to create more accurate budgets and schedules.
+By breaking down the project into smaller tasks, it becomes easier to estimate the time and resources required for each task enabling accurate budgeting and realistic schedules.

-To develop a hierarchy of work packages, the below list provides a practical guide for the steps you need to take.
+Developing a WBS involves several structured steps.
 This is for a complex engineering project, but the process applies to virtually any sector.
 The aim is always to organise tasks to a high level of detail that allows you and your team to control the project more effectively.

 - Identify the major phases of the project: Break the project into major phases, which are logical divisions of the work that need to be completed to achieve the project’s objectives.

-- Break down each phase into smaller, more manageable components: For each major phase, identify the components or work packages required to complete that phase.
+- Break down each phase into smaller, more manageable components: For each major phase, identify the work packages and the CTRs required to complete it.
 These work packages should be small enough to be managed by a single team or individual, and specific enough to be clearly defined and understood.
 PMI highlights the importance of abiding by the ‘100 rule’ which states that the WBS includes 100% of the work defined by the project scope and, by doing so, captures all of the deliverables.

 - Assign a unique identifier to each work package: Assign a unique identifier to each work package, such as a code or number, to facilitate tracking and reporting.